-Alabama haunted house story, written by Irran Butler.
+Alabama haunted house story about a creepy ticking clock, written by Irran Butler.

 I don’t believe in ghosts.
 I am, however, a witness to something that defies my reasoning when it comes to that sort of thing.
 When I was eighteen years old, a friend and I decided to venture out to an old house that was said to be haunted.
 Neither of us really expected we would find anything, but we figured it would be a good story to tell others, after embellishments were added of course.
 So, off we went in search of whatever we might find.